COVID-19: Vaccine Data

 Data shown are subject to change.
 For more information, see the data FAQ.
 Some examples of corrections or updates that affect an area’s coverage include:

 - Removing duplicates or merging and consolidation of records

 - Updating a patient's address to a different county or state

 One of the most effective ways to stop the spread of COVID-19 is to get vaccinated.
-COVID-19 vaccines are safe, effective, free, and now widely available.
+COVID-19 vaccines are safe, effective, free, and available across Wisconsin.